-All students take part in a major group project in year 2, with team members taking on roles found in industry such as Team Leader or Quality assurance manager.
-This further develops team working skills, communication and time management, and also exposes you to industry standard documentation, testing and tools such as version control systems.
+All students take part in a major group project in Year 2, with team members taking on roles found in industry such as Team Leader or Quality Assurance Manager.
+This further develops team-working skills, communication and time management, and also exposes you to industry standard documentation, testing and tools such as version control systems.

 In your final year you will be preparing for employability as you near the end of your course.
 We provide talks about writing job applications, talks from previous alumni about their jobs, and talks from visiting employers.
-You can also book one to one sessions with the careers advisory service.
+You can also book one-to-one sessions with the Careers Advisory Service.

 The advanced specialised skills and knowledge that students acquire on our taught postgraduate courses are eagerly sought by employers in the industry.
 Many of the students on the courses are already experienced professionals and know from their own experience how much up-to-date expertise in these areas is in demand.